gbif/hp-gbif-be/en/about.md

 ---
 lang-ref: about
 title: Welcome
-description: you are on the Belgian GBIF Hosted Portal
+description: to the Belgian GBIF Node Hosted Portal
 background: /assets/images/placeholders/moss.jpg
 imageLicense: |
   None for this image, but it would normally go here.
 Markdown is allowed.